 Most employers are focused on financial metrics when analyzing their business, which makes sense.
 In recent years though, more attention has been paid to human resource metrics as well.
-Monitoring the below items can help any company, household or not, with ensuring smooth operation.
+Monitoring these important KPIs below can help any company, household or not, with ensuring smooth operation.

 - Turnover.
 If you have employees coming and going it can be a sign that you need some organizational change.
 While there are plenty of reasons for employees to leave, it is worth keeping track to make sure you understand why.
 Having this data can help you improve your recruiting and on-boarding processes.